Woolwee/cli_weather/README.md

 **cli_weather**

-This scrip print out infromation about weather in command line.
+This script print out information about weather in command line.

 **Project description**